tsackton/taelgar/History/Drankorian Empire/Drankorian Empire.md

 Little has come to modern times about the exact nature of Drankorian secret societies, but three at least have been noted by students and travelers.

-- [[Omnis Pura]]: The Omnis Pura were heavily involved in the Drankorian Civil War, seen by later historians as a revolt against the increasing power and influence of diverse human cultures, including those who had left Hkar long before the Downfall, in the empire.
+- [[Omnis Pura]]: The [[Omnis Pura]] were heavily involved in the Drankorian Civil War, seen by later historians as a revolt against the increasing power and influence of diverse human cultures, including those who had left Hkar long before the Downfall, in the empire.
 The power behind the throne in the last hundred years of the Empire.
-Apollyon, the last emperor of Drankor, was strongly associated with Omnis Pura.
+Apollyon, the last emperor of Drankor, was strongly associated with [[Omnis Pura]].
 - [[Occulta Ludum]]: The Occulta Ludum were associated with the development of magic and especially with practical inventions of harnessing magical power.
-While they rejected the extremist claims of the Omnis Pura in the later years of the Empire, there is little evidence that has come down to current day that they actively opposed Omnis Pura.
+While they rejected the extremist claims of the [[Omnis Pura]] in the later years of the Empire, there is little evidence that has come down to current day that they actively opposed [[Omnis Pura]].
 - [[Fides Lucaris]]: The Fides Lucaris were associated with the Emperor Helea and the losing side of the Drankorian civil war.
 Little is known about what they did in the last few hundred years of the Empire; the only records that have readily been accessible to historians are those of executions and exile when members of the Fides Lucaris were caught.
 They seem to have been a cross-species alliance, involving at least humans and elves.

 %% SECRET